 Guiding Values: Meaning Making & Purpose, Building Coalitions and Connections

-- Chapter can articulate a harm reduction plan focused on keeping members and guests safe in a wide variety of situations.
+- Chapter articulates a harm reduction plan focused on keeping members and guests safe in a wide variety of situations.

-- Chapter provides educational opportunities for members on risk management topics.
+- Chapter provides educational opportunities for members on harm reduction or risk management topics.

-- Chapter has processes for holding members accountable by utilizing sound decision making related to harm reduction and risk management.
+- Chapter has processes for holding members accountable for sound decision making related to harm reduction and risk management.

 Guiding Value: Change Agents